Skip to content

 git clone --branch "$(curl -s https://api.github.com/repos/langgenius/dify/releases/latest | jq -r .tag_name)" https://github.com/langgenius/dify.git

 This command automatically fetches the tag for the latest release instead of cloning the unstable main branch.
-At the time of writing, that is v1.10.1.
+At the time of this update that resolves to 1.16.1 (July 28, 2026).
+Note the tag has no v prefix on recent releases, and the repository also carries 2.0.0-beta tags — the releases/latest call skips prereleases, which is the behaviour you want.

 If you do not have jq installed, you can clone a specific version directly: